carrv/carrv.github.io/2024/index.md

 ## Contact

-All questions about submissions can be emailed to: schirice at ieee dot org.
+All questions about submissions can be emailed to: komail dot dharsee+carrv at gmail dot com

 ## Past CARRVs